joris997/ROPOD-estimation/README.md

 # ROPOD_estimation
-Bachelor final thesis on "Odometry and Localization estimation of a mobile robot with multiple swivel wheels" CONTACT ME FOR THE DATA!
+Bachelor final thesis on "Odometry and Localization estimation of a mobile robot with multiple swivel wheels"

+CONTACT ME FOR THE DATA! (the .mat datafiles are too large/cumbersome for github and I don't want to host)

 ## Original README
 <!-- language: lang-none -->